cronugs/drinkAbout/README.md

 If the age is less than 21, then it should return "Drink Beer" If the age is less than 130, then it should return "Drink Whisky" Else return "Sorry.
 I can’t tell what drink because that age is incorrect!"

+## A note on the wording of this challenge

+This challenge is poorly worded.
+The way it is currently worded, any age under 130 would return "Drink Whisky!".
+I have assumed that the challenge was in fact to test for age ranges and proceeded on that assumption.